Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

            con(i,j) =  con(i,j) + dt*mobility*lap_dummy(i,j)
 ```

-This maintains the order parameters between `0` and `1`.
+To main the order parameter in the range `0` and `1`, we use this part .
 The evaluation at each grid point finishes in this section.
 Note the use of statement labels for row and column do loop.
 It makes it easy to follow which do loop is ended here.

 ```Fortran
            !--- for small deviations